 Your gift helps Cornell advance its mission of teaching, research, and public service, and prepare our students to become tomorrow's leaders.

-For more information about how you can support CIS, please contact Carla Ingrando, interim assistant dean of CIS Alumni Affairs & Development, via email at firstname.lastname@example.org or by phone at 607.254.8855.
+For more information about how you can support CIS, please contact Danielle Bluey, associate dean for alumni affairs and development for CIS, via email at firstname.lastname@example.org.

 CIS Annual Fund

 Ezra Cornell's vision established a scope of learning and opportunity that is unmatched by any other university.
 Gifts to the CIS Annual Fund keep that vision alive by supporting a unique student experience, advance new research in a broad mix of fields, and expand our outreach mission.
 The CIS Annual Fund has provided critical support to such initiatives as undergraduate students clubs and research projects, labs and research groups, including the Social Media Lab, Interaction Design Lab and the Natural Language Processing Group.
 In addition, the Fund has enabled us to offer competitive "startup packages" that allow us to recruit the finest new faculty and help them launch their careers.

 Give to the CIS Annual Fund.
 Please note: when filling out the online Annual Giving form please choose "Computing and Information Sciences" in the drop down menu.

 Critical to our efforts to increase collaborative ties among our students and faculty was a physical space that unites our core departments, inspires creativity, enables team-based project work, and fosters cross-college interactions.
 Our new space – Bill & Melinda Gates Hall – reflects the essence of the information age through its integration of technology and architecture in its open and outdoor spaces, classrooms, labs and offices.
 Gates Hall offers opportunities to name building spaces, including collaborative work spaces, labs and public spaces, starting at $75,000.